Eye Diseases And Procedures

 What is Glaucoma?

 Glaucoma is a category of eye disease that occurs when the optic nerve fibers become damaged and it disrupts the transmission of information to the brain.
 It is one of the leading causes of blindness in the U.S..
 Chronic glaucoma has no symptoms at first, but progressively can steal your sight.
-2.29 million Americans have glaucoma, the “sneak thief of sight.”
+Over 3.3 million Americans are estimated to have glaucoma, the “sneak thief of sight.”
+About 2% over age 40 have it and 4 times more in blacks.
 Another 2 million don’t know they have it.
 Glaucoma is treatable, and the earlier it is diagnosed and treated, the less chance there is of vision loss occurring.
 There are three treatments used: eye drops, microsurgery, and laser surgery.
 The drops decrease the production of fluid in the front section of the eye and/or increase the fluid outflow thus decreasing the intra-ocular pressure.
 Laser surgery increases eye fluid outflow as well or it can repair a blockage.
 Microsurgery is used to create an additional channel for the fluid to drain out of the eye.
 View: National Eye Institute regarding Glaucoma.

 What is Diabetic Eye Disease?